colmulhall/colmulhall.github.io/_pages/about.md

 I'm Colm Mulhall, a software developer based in Limerick, Ireland.

 In 2014 I graduated with a [degree in Computer Science][csdegree] from the [Dublin Institute of Technology][comp].
-I am currently working as a developer in the telco industry, predominantly writing Java.
+I have been working as a software engineer since graduating.

 You can find me at the following places: